My homelab, projects and how I learn for my certificates

 The certificates I get are actually very theoretical.
 They are just to put them in a pdf and send that out along with my other references from school, uni and work.
 You can — and I did — install VMs and simulate stuff in Packet Tracer and the like for learning and practice, but a lot of it is just memorization of commands, terminology, and workflow steps on top of everything else.

 However, in order to memorize, learn, and demonstrate things better, I do have my homelab, documentation, Anki cards (flashcards), and whiteboards filled with notes and graphic-facilitation-style images.
 These are basically visual anchors and memory palaces that use the Loci and Major methods in ways I haven’t seen before.
-I record audio, do practice tests, use ChatGPT and NotebookLM, bought online programs — and if I were to show all of that, I would probably just confuse you, or it would take a lot of time to structure it and turn it into something you can read up on or watch as a YouTube video.

-I also practiced network diagramming along with other documentation, and I’ll be happy to discuss this uncensored in a professional environment.
+However, I also practiced network diagramming along with my other documentation, and I’ll be happy to discuss this uncensored in a professional environment.
 At this point, I just don’t want to share everything on the public web.

 So this whole mix of learning methods makes me somewhat of an “omni learner”: hands-on experience, auditory learning, visual learning, plus simulating the actual thing (the exam).
 A lot of it is the Loci Method, the Major Method, and diagramming / facilitation-style visuals to memorize lists of ports, tools and options, and workflows.
 It got a bit extreme — I even got a crown from Miro because I’m in the top 1% of users of their whiteboard app.